 - The use of research and development tax credits;

-- The use of repeatable templates and centralized and shared service procurement processes to reduce costs to individual startups;
+- The use of repeatable templates and centralized and shared service procurement processes to reduce costs for individual startups;

 - An innovative media and thought-leadership program tailored to each investee company